 “We are extremely proud of Josh and very happy for him,” said UAB President Carol Garrison.
 “Our number of national and international scholars has grown in recent years, which reflects UAB’s commitment to academic excellence and the students’ commitment to their own education and to becoming global citizens.
 Being a Rhodes Scholar is the ultimate honor.
 Josh worked extremely hard for this, and it is well earned.”

 The Rhodes Trust only selects 32 students each year to study at England’s Oxford University.
 Carpenter was chosen from a field of 830 applicants from 299 different colleges.
 He is the fifth finalist from UAB since 2006 and the first to win the honor since Neelaksh Varshney became the school’s inaugural winner in 2000.

-“In Oxford there is a constant message of seeking to know all the dimensions of an issue and finding the core ideas that will solve problems,” Carpenter said.
+“In Oxford there is a constant message of seeking to know all the dimensions of an issue and finding the core ideas that will solve problems,” said Carpenter, a graduate of the University Honors Program.
 “Since graduating UAB, I haven’t had a chance to dive down into the issues I’m passionate about, so two years in Oxford will be great.”